Become an Insider member to gain access to this article,

 plus all of GOHUNT's research and mapping tools.

 Already have an Account?
 Log in

-Jump to: NEW FOR 2020 State Information Draw System Antelope Breakdown Points Breakdown
+Jump to: State Information Draw System Antelope Breakdown Points Breakdown

-View important information and an overview of the Montana rules/regulations, the draw system and bonus points, SuperTags, tag and license fees and an interactive boundary line map on our Montana State Profile.
+View important information and an overview of the Montana rules/regulations, the draw system, SuperTags, tag and license fees and an interactive boundary line map on our Montana State Profile.
 You can also view the Montana Antelope Profile to access historical and statistical data to help you find trophy areas.

 Important dates and information

 - Applications for antelope must be submitted by 11:45 p.m.
 MST on June 1, 2021.

 - An 80% refund can be requested on nonresident licenses if requested by Aug.
 1, 2021.

 - A 50% refund can be requested on nonresident licenses if requested after Aug.
 1, 2021.

 - Draw results for the 900 Series tag are slated to be available by mid-June 2021.